dbt

 Plan

-In the planning phase, the data team works with stakeholders to understand what data they need, the format in which they need it, how quickly they need it updated, where the data will be sourced from, etc. It’s at this stage that both teams also set various Key Performance Indicators (KPIs) and Service Level Agreements (SLAs) around things such as data quality, data freshness, query performance, etc.
+In the planning phase, the data team works with stakeholders to understand what they need, the format in which they need it, how quickly they need it updated, where the data will be sourced from, etc. It’s at this stage that both teams also set various Key Performance Indicators (KPIs) and Service Level Agreements (SLAs) around things such as data quality, data freshness, query performance, etc.

 Build